echoromeo/hanobo/README.md

 To get started with this superexperimental implementation:

-* Download/clone the repo as [your HA folder]/custom_components/climate
+* git clone the repo as [your HA folder]/custom_components/nobo_hub
+  * you can download the zip as well, but then you have to download pynobo as well and unzip it to [your HA folder]/custom_components/nobo_hub/pynobo.
 * Add the following to your Home Assistant configuration file:

       # Nobø Energy Control